GEOS270/Module7/docs/Content_Part3.md

 ## About Evaluations

-Teaching evaluations are anonymous and not released to professors until after the final exam.
+Teaching evaluations are completely anonymous and they not released to professors until after the final exam.
+If you're curious what they look like on the professors' end, I've posted my previous evaluations to the [syllabus](https://geos270.github.io/Syllabus/#your-instructor).

-You can follow [this link](https://go.blueja.io/JO0ANrkNjEyxWfjKVFKr1A) or scan the QR code below to go to th
+You can follow [this link](https://go.blueja.io/JO0ANrkNjEyxWfjKVFKr1A) or scan the QR code below to go to the evaluations portal.

 <img src='content/images/QR.png'>